joejcollins/rhapsody-angel/queens/2019-georgia.md

 # Georgia
 ## 11 x 11 F
-## 2019 Queen Marked
+## 2018 Queen Marked Yellow

 2020-04-22 Saw the queen, eggs, worker brood and sealed drone cells.
-No signs of queen raising.
+No signs of queen rearing.

 2020-04-16 Saw the queen and marked her.
 One of her wings is stuck out so I don't expect she will be abel to fly.
 Saw eggs, worker brood and sealed drone cells.
 Continuing feeding because there are frames to draw out.